NNPDF/nnpdf/doc/sphinx/source/vp/reports.rst

 ===================

 This section explains how to generate `reports`.
 These are collections of plots, tables or other `validphys` outputs which can be uploaded to the :ref:`vp server <upload>`.

 - Reports are implemented as an action of `reportengine`.
 - The `report` action takes a `template` argument, corresponding to the filename of a template in the `Pandoc Markdown format <http://pandoc.org/MANUAL.html#pandocs-markdown>`_, with the actions defined with a special syntax discussed below.
-- The actions will be resolve as if they where directly specified in the configuration file and when all of them are completed, their value will be substituted in the template (the `jinja2` library is used for the intermediate rendering).
+- The actions will be resolved as if they were directly specified in the configuration file and when all of them are completed, their value will be substituted in the template (the `jinja2` library is used for the intermediate rendering).